rzwitserloot/com.zwitserloot.cmdreader/README.markdown

 	ant

 and that's that.
 All dependencies will be downloaded automatically.
 The jar file you need will be in the `dist` directory.
-If you want to work on the code, run 'ant eclipse' or 'ant intellij' to set up the project dir as an eclipse or intellij project.
+If you want to work on the code, run 'ant eclipse' to set up the project dir as an eclipse or intellij project.